 You can purchase and connect a battery maintainer to your car’s battery before you leave to avoid a dead battery when you return.
 The Department of Motor Vehicles also advises adding a fuel stabilizer to prevent damage to the engine and fuel line.
 Seal the tail pipe to keep critters from crawling in (and include a large, visual reminder to remove the plug before driving on your return).

-Here’s another tip.
+In addition to winterizing your car, here’s another tip.
 Before you head off to your warm-weather wonderland, check in with your auto insurer.
 You might need to update your address while you’re away so that you don’t miss any important information from your insurance company.

 8. Burglarizing Bad Guys